 ICE Vehicle Removal.
-ICE vehicles must be removed from the California fleet by January 1 of the calendar year following the end of the vehicle’s minimum useful life.
-This requirement extends to new ICE vehicles purchased with or granted exemptions or extensions under section 2015.1(c).
-The California fleet remains in compliance as long as the fleet has no ICE vehicles added on or after January 1, 2024, unless the ICE vehicle was granted an exemption or extension of section 2015.3 or was ordered in advance of the regulation start date per section 2015.1(a)(1).
+Beginning January 1, 2025, ICE vehicles must be removed from the California fleet by January 1 of the calendar year after the minimum useful life mileage threshold was exceeded, or January 1 of the calendar year the engine model year is 18 years old, whichever occurs first.
+This requirement applies to new ICE vehicles purchased pursuant to the exemptions or extensions specified in section 2015.3.
+The California fleet remains in compliance if the following conditions are met:

+No ICE vehicles were added to the California fleet on or after January 1, 2024, with the exception of ICE vehicles purchased pursuant to an exemption or extension specified in section 2015.3 or the ICE vehicle was ordered prior to [INSERT EFFECTIVE DATE]; and

+The fleet has no ICE vehicles in the California fleet that were otherwise required to be removed as specified in section 2015.1(b) unless the ICE vehicle was granted an exemption or extension.

 Exemptions and Extensions.
-Fleet owners complying with section 2015.1 may utilize the following exemptions and extensions:
+Fleet owners complying with the Model Year Schedule specified in section 2015.1 may utilize the following exemptions and extensions if the specified criteria are met:

 Backup Vehicle Exemption.
-Fleet owners may exclude a vehicle from the ICE vehicle removal requirements of section 2015.1(b) if the vehicle is designated as backup vehicle as specified in section 2015.3(a) and may exclude mileage accrued when the vehicle is operated in support of a declared emergency event as specified in section 2015.3(f)(1).
+Fleet owners may exclude a vehicle from the ICE Vehicle Removal requirements compliance date specified in section 2015.1(b) if the vehicle is designated as a backup vehicle as specified in section 2015.3(a).

 Daily Usage Exemption.
-Fleet owners shall receive a one-year exemption from the ZEV addition requirement of section 2015.1(a) to purchase a new ICE vehicle of a given configuration if a new ZEV is available, but it cannot be placed anywhere in the California fleet while meeting the daily usage needs of any existing vehicle in the fleet provided the criteria specified in section 2015.3(b) are met.

-Infrastructure Construction Delay Extension.
-Fleet owners shall receive a one-year extension from the ICE vehicle removal requirements of section 2015.1(b) and delay delivery of ordered ZEVs that would be reliant on the ZEV charging or fueling infrastructure for one year if the criteria described in section 2015.3(c) are met.

-Vehicle Delivery Delay Extension.
-Fleet owners may exclude an existing ICE vehicle from the removal requirements of section 2015.1(b) if a new ZEV is ordered one year in advance of the compliance date for the ICE vehicle being replaced and the newly purchased ZEV will not be delivered by the compliance deadline for reasons beyond the fleet owner’s control.
-Fleet owners must meet criteria of section 2015.3(d) to qualify.
+Fleet owners may request an exemption from the ZEV Addition requirement of section 2015.1(a) to purchase a new ICE vehicle.
+Fleet owners must request and obtain this exemption pursuant to the criteria specified in section 2015.3(b).
+The fleet owner must request this exemption no later than one year before the applicable compliance date specified in the ICE Vehicle Removal requirement of section 2015.1(b), and no earlier than when the model year of the ICE vehicle being replaced reaches 16 years old, or when the vehicle reaches 700,000 miles, whichever occurs first.

+ZEV Infrastructure Delay Extension.
+Fleet owners may request an extension from the ICE Vehicle Removal requirements compliance date specified in section 2015.1(b) for an ICE vehicle that is otherwise required to be removed from the fleet.
+The fleet owner must request and obtain this extension pursuant to the criteria specified in section 2015.3(c).
+The fleet owner must request this extension no later than 45 calendar days before the applicable compliance date specified in section 2015.1(b) for the ICE vehicle to be replaced.